pfeifer-j/visualization/README.md

    - Employ the editor for a personalized visualization experience.

 3. **Network Traffic Management**:
-   - Isolate devices, view communication channels, and manage network flow.
-Refer to the tool's help section for comprehensive instructions.
+   - View communication partners and isolate devices.

 ## Features